The newest leader of Catholics in southern Massachusetts is a veteran YouTuber.

 His 5 Things With Father Bill Byrne YouTube series has reached thousands of people.
 Along with a regular column he’s written, it led to the publication this week of 5 Things With Father Bill: Hope, Humor and Help for the Soul (Loyola Press).
 Actress Roma Downey wrote the Foreword.

 The short videos offer advice, tips and insights into all kinds of everyday phenomena.
-In one, he muses on how his dog makes him a more godly person.
+In one, he muses on.

 “For almost a decade, popular priest and YouTube personality Fr.
 Bill Byrne wrote a column titled ‘5 Things’ for his local church newspaper featuring five life hacks, prayer starters, or spiritual meditations to help readers grow closer to God and appreciate the small — but vital — things in life,” said promotional material for the book.
 “Now, in a practical and engaging guide to embracing happiness, 5 Things with Father Bill features 50 topics to enhance ordinary days and holidays with insights, reflections, and encouragement.”